 Blackburn Sewer Improvement Project

-We are inspecting the condition of some of our sewer pipes in Blackburn to ensure we have a reliable sewerage network.
+We have inspected the condition of some of our sewer pipes in Blackburn to ensure we have a reliable sewerage network.

 Yarra Valley Water is responsible for maintaining and improving the sewer network for two million Victorians.
-Our contractor, ADS Environmental Services, will be inspecting some pipes in Blackburn to ensure they are working efficiently.
+Our contractor, ADS Environmental Services, has inspected some pipes in Blackburn to ensure they worked efficiently.

 Sometimes, during heavy storms, rainwater can find its way into our sewer pipes, significantly increasing the flow within the pipes and creating a risk of sewage spilling into local creeks, parklands or even backyards.

-The first phase of this project uses a technique called ‘smoke testing’ to quickly find the causes of rainwater entering our sewer pipes – usually pipes that are cracked or broken, or where stormwater pipes have incorrectly been connected to the sewer.
-This phase will be completed in late August, subject to good weather.
+The first phase of this project used a technique called ‘smoke testing’ to quickly find the causes of rainwater entering our sewer pipes – usually pipes that are cracked or broken, or where stormwater pipes have incorrectly been connected to the sewer.
+This phase was completed in April 2021.

-The second phase of the project involves repairing damaged sewer pipes, and ensuring incorrect stormwater connections are properly redirected to the nearest stormwater drain.
-This phase will begin in late 2020.
+The second phase of the project involved repairing damaged sewer pipes, and ensuring incorrect stormwater connections are properly redirected to the nearest stormwater drain.
+This phase was completed at the end of 2021.

-Once these phases have been completed, we will have reduced the likelihood of sewage spills occurring in local waterways or low-lying parklands, such as the Cootamundra Walk.
+With these phases completed, we have reduced the likelihood of sewage spills occurring in local waterways or low-lying parklands, such as the Cootamundra Walk.

 We are committed to maintaining our sewerage system, so we can all continue to enjoy a healthy and clean local environment.